-REVIEW PROBLEMS FOR QUIZ 1 Corrected Version
+REVIEW PROBLEMS FOR QUIZ 1

-QUIZ DATE: Tuesday, February 29, 2000
+QUIZ DATE: Tuesday, March 12, 2002

-- COVERAGE: Lecture Notes 1 (sections on the Doppler shift only); Lecture Notes 3; Problem Set 1; Weinberg, Chapters 1-3.
-One of the problems on the quiz will be taken verbatim (or at least almost verbatim) from either the homework assignment, or from this set of Review Problems. - PURPOSE: These review problems are not to be handed in, but are being made available to help you study.
+COVERAGE: Lecture Notes 1 and 2 (sections on the Doppler shift only); Lecture Notes 3, 4, and 5; Problem Sets 1 and 2; Weinberg, Chapters 1-3, Rowan-Robinson, Chapters 1-3.
+One of the problems on the quiz will be taken verbatim (or at least almost verbatim) from either the homework assignments, or from the starred problems from this set of Review Problems.
+The starred problems are the ones that I recommend that you review most carefully: Problems 2, 4, 7, 12, 14, and 15.
+The starred problems do not include any reading questions, but parts of these reading questions may also recur on the upcoming quiz.

+PURPOSE: These review problems are not to be handed in, but are being made available to help you study.
 They come mainly from quizzes in previous years.
 Except for a few parts which are clearly marked, they are all problems that I would consider fair for the coming quiz.
-In some cases the number of points assigned to the problem on the quiz is listed in all such cases it is based on 100 points for the full quiz.
+In some cases the number of points assigned to the problem on the quiz is listed - in all such cases it is based on 100 points for the full quiz.

-In addition to this set of problems, you will find on the course web page the actual quizzes that were given in 1996 and 1998.
-The relevant problems from those quizzes have been incorporated into these review problems, but you still may be interested in looking at the quizzes, just to see how much material has been included in each quiz.
-You should be aware that the 1996 quiz was given slightly later in the term than the first quiz this year, so it covered a bit more material than the coming quiz will cover.
-In particular, Problem 2 from that quiz would not be appropriate for Quiz 1 of this year.
+In addition to this set of problems, you will find on the course web page the actual quizzes that were given in 1994, 1996, 1998, and 2000.
+The relevant problems from those quizzes have mostly been incorporated into these review problems, but you still may be interested in looking at the quizzes, just to see how much material has been included in each quiz.
+Since we will be having only three quizzes this year, the coverage of each quiz will not match the quizzes from previous years.
+In fact, our first quiz this year covers the same material as the first two quizzes in 2000.